|

 Revenue and Geographic Scope

-Security Requirements for Coverage
+Security Requirements to Get Coverage

 Mandatory Controls

+Privileged access management systems controlling and monitoring administrative account usage can reduce premiums by 5-8%.
 Network segmentation limiting lateral movement following a breach represents an advanced control that sophisticated insurers recognize with premium reductions.
-While implementation requires more technical expertise, segmentation significantly limits breach impact.

 War and State-Sponsored Attacks